Russell Westbrook's Success and Achievements in Timeline

 In 2012, Russell Westbrook represented the United States national team and won a gold medal in the Olympics.

-In 2012, Russell Westbrook was selected to play for the Summer Olympics team in London, where he won a second gold medal.
+In 2012, Russell Westbrook was selected to play for the Summer Olympic team in London, where he won a second gold medal.

-In the 2012-13 season, Russell Westbrook was selected for the NBA All-Star Game.
+Russell Westbrook was selected for the NBA All-Star Game for the 2012-2013 season.

-On February 20, 2014, Russell Westbrook returned to the Thunder's lineup after arthroscopic surgery on his right knee.
+On February 20, 2014, Russell Westbrook returned to the lineup after undergoing arthroscopic surgery on his right knee.
+He played the rest of the season on limited minutes.

 2014: NBA Scoring Leader

-On February 4, 2015, Russell Westbrook tied a career-high 45 points in a win over the New Orleans Pelicans.
+On February 4, 2015, Russell Westbrook tied a career-high of 45 points in a 102–91 win over the New Orleans Pelicans.

-In 2016, Russell Westbrook earned his second All-Star Game MVP award.
-He recorded 31 points, eight rebounds, five assists and five steals, and became the first player in All-Star history to win consecutive MVPs outright.
+In 2016, Westbrook earned his second All-Star Game MVP award in a 196–173 win by the West, becoming the first player in All-Star history to win consecutive MVPs outright.

 June 26, 2017: NBA Most Valuable Player Award

-On June 26, 2017, Russell Westbrook was named the recipient of the NBA Most Valuable Player Award.
+On June 26, 2017, Russell Westbrook was named the recipient of the NBA Most Valuable Player Award, making him the first winner from a team with fewer than 50 wins since Moses Malone in 1982.

-On March 13, 2018, Russell Westbrook recorded 32 points, 12 assists, and 12 rebounds in a 119–107 win over the Atlanta Hawks, becoming the fourth player in NBA history to record 100 triple-doubles.
+On March 13, 2018, Russell Westbrook recorded 32 points, 12 assists, and 12 rebounds in a win against the Atlanta Hawks, marking his 100th career triple-double and making him the fourth player in NBA history to reach this milestone.

-On October 26, 2019, in his second game as a Rocket, Russell Westbrook became second all-time in career triple-doubles, surpassing Magic Johnson with a 28-point, 13-assist, and 10-rebound performance in a 126–123 win against the New Orleans Pelicans.
+On October 26, 2019, in his second game as a Rocket, Russell Westbrook became second all time in career triple-doubles, passing Magic Johnson, with a 28-point, 13-assist and 10-rebound performance in a win against the New Orleans Pelicans.

-On January 10, 2025, Russell Westbrook recorded a triple-double with 25 points, 11 rebounds, and 10 assists in a 124–105 win over the Brooklyn Nets, while his teammate Nikola Jokić also achieved a triple-double, marking the first time they both recorded a triple-double in the same game multiple times in a season.
+On January 10, 2025, Russell Westbrook recorded a triple-double with 25 points, 11 rebounds, and 10 assists in a 124–105 win over the Brooklyn Nets.
+His teammate Nikola Jokić also had a triple-double, making them the first pair of teammates in NBA history to achieve this in the same game multiple times in a season.